hashicorp/terraform-provider-google/docs/r/compute_firewall.html.markdown

    firewall applies to.
 Can't be used for `INGRESS`.

 * `source_service_accounts` - (Optional) A list of service accounts such that the firewall will apply only to traffic originating from an instance with a service account in this list.
+Note that as of May 2018, this list can contain only one item, due to a change in the way that these firewall rules are handled.
 Source service accounts cannot be used to control traffic to an instance's external IP address because service accounts are associated with an instance, not an IP address. `source_ranges` can be set at the same time as `source_service_accounts`.
 If both are set, the firewall will apply to traffic that has source IP address within `source_ranges` OR the source IP belongs to an instance with service account listed in